 When formatting documents in LaTeX, understanding font sizes is crucial.
 In LaTeX, font sizes are defined using a range of predefined commands such as \tiny, \small, \large, and \Huge.
 Each command corresponds to a specific font size, with \tiny being the smallest and \Huge being the largest.

 Additionally, LaTeX allows you to modify the font size of your document by specifying a custom font size using the command \fontsize{size}{skip} where “size” is the desired font size and “skip” is the space between lines of text.
-By mastering these commands and understanding how they work together, you can create visually appealing and easily read professional-looking documents.
+You can create visually appealing and easily read professional-looking documents by mastering these commands and understanding how they work together.

 Changing Font Size Locally

 In LaTeX, changing the font size locally can be done using a variety of commands.
-One option is to use the \fontsize command, which allows you to specify the font size and line spacing.
+One option is to use the fontsize command, which allows you to specify the font size and line spacing.
 For example, \fontsize{12}{14}\selectfont will set the font size to 12 points and the line spacing to 14.

 Another option is to use one of the built-in commands for changing font sizes, such as \tiny, \small, \large, or \Huge.
 These commands will change the font size for the current text block only.
 It’s important to note that changing font sizes too frequently or dramatically can make your document look inconsistent and unprofessional, so it’s best to use these commands sparingly and with intention.